 - To insert a suggested word click on it.

-- Here you can see that the Urdu word “Khushamdeed” has been inserted in Urdu language.
+- You can see that the Urdu word “Khushamdeed” has been inserted in the Urdu language.

 23. Clear Formatting

-- “Clear Formatting” removes the styling or formatting.
+The “Clear Formatting” removes the styling or formatting of the selected text.

 - Select the text of which you want to remove the style or formatting.

-- To clear formatting click “More Options” icons.
+- To clear formatting click “More Options” icon.

-- You can see that the bullets have been removed.
+- You can see that the text formatting has been removed.

-- There are two options: Automatic Permalink & Custom Permalink.
+There are two options for Permalinks i.e. Automatic Permalink & Custom Permalink.

-- Automatic Permalink means Blogger generates link from the title of the post.
+- Automatic Permalink means Blogger automatically generates link from the title of the post.

-- Custom Permalink means, you can add your own link or you can edit/customize the automatic permalink manually.
+- Custom Permalink means you can add your own link or you can edit/customize the automatic permalink.

 - Sometimes “Automatic Permalink” generates accurate URL, but sometimes not.
 So using the “Custom Permalink” you can write accurate URL of your post.

-- You can preview your Custom URL under the Permalink? as we have underlined.
+- You can preview your Custom URL under the Permalink.

-- “Options” is about reader comments on a post.
+The “Options” settings are about reader comments on a post.
 You can choose whether you want to allow people to comment on your post or not.
 The default permission is “Allow”.

-That’s it.
-You’re done with HTML Editor.
+So it was all about Blogger HTML Editor and Post Settings.
+I hope that this guide would have helped you to fully understand the Post Editor features and tools.
 If you like this post then don’t forget to share with other people.
 Share your feedback in the comments section below.